bingomanatee/forest/README.md

 There are no API or usage differences between LeafImmer and Leaf, other than the fact that LeafImmer can only accept immerable and scalar values.

+In React, and some other scenarios, referential uniqueness is important.
+In general, a compound leaf (object/Map/array) is cloned every time one of its value changes, so you shouldn't get a "false negative" by listening for distinct changes whether or not you use Immer.
+However, Immer does a really good job of enforcing immutability up and down complex data changes, so it's reccommeneded for any scenarios where that is important.

+If you do *not* use immer, keep in mind, this library was not designed to detect/protect against the modification of compound types outside of the Leaf; so don't mess with arrays/objects/maps' values or keys; clone them before doing any sort of data changing operations.